 Wetlands are commonly referred to as nature’s kidneys.
 These kidneys are being “cut out” of nature’s body faster than they can be put on ice and sold on the black market.

-We need our kidneys to remove toxins from our blood, as well as to retain substances that are good for us, such as water, sugars, and amino acids.
+We need our kidneys to remove toxins from our blood otherwise we will need some serious remedies.
+We need them, as well as to retain substances that are good for us, such as water, sugars, and amino acids.
 Wetlands act in the same way by removing harmful materials from water, such as excess nutrients and sediment, filtration of pollutants and contaminants from industrial and agricultural enterprise, as well as retaining water on land that prevents flooding in wet years and drought in dry years.
 This kidney-like action occurs in all varieties of wetland – from a small seasonal wet spot in your neighbour’s field to hundreds of kilometers of bog and peatland in northern Manitoba.

 One essential component of a wetland is its ability to slow the movement of upland runoff from rain and snow, which allows for excess nutrients and sediment to settle out of the water column and be sequestered by aquatic vegetation.
 This slowed movement of water is also critical in wet years, when stalling the runoff of melting snow can decrease the likelihood of downstream flooding.